OCA/website-cms/cms_form_example/README.rst

 * /partners/add: shows you a nice form to add a new partner
 * /partners/$ID/edit: shows you a nice form to edit partner with matching $ID

+Above mentioned forms are available also in fieldset and tabbed mode:

+* /partners/fieldset/add
+* /partners/tabbed/add

 Pick up a partner form /partners page to see details for this partner.

 Bug Tracker